Skip to main content

 ParameterTypeRequiredDescription

-targetstringYesTarget date to compare (ISO date string)
+basestringBase date to compare against.
+Default: current date

-A localized, human-readable string representing the relative time between the dates (e.g., "in 2 days", "4 days ago").
+Returns string — localized relative time string (e.g. "in 2 days", "4 days ago").

 Example